DavidHau/Bullish-Store/README.md

 In DDD(Domain Drive Design) world, bounded context and autonomy are the soul.
 It's very important to "hide" the internal architecture / tech stack, in order to retain the freedom of choice.

+In order to ensure context root of endpoints providing to customer and admin are separated, ArchUnit is used in ArchitectureTest.
+It's also feasible to add more architecture test cases to protect architecture decisions being made by adding more test cases in CI/CD.

 ### Dependency Diagram

 ![dependency diagram](src/main/resources/docs/dependency_diagram.png "Dependency Diagram")